JonnyMarx98/comp330-cpd/README.md

 # Term two

 ## Week 1 - Beginning 28th January
+First week back from easter we were introduced to the algorithms and optimisation module.
+For the majority of this week I was in the studio working on the collaborative team game.
+There were no major struggles or challenges this week.

 ## Week 2 - Beginning 4th February
+During this week we began learning abour optimisation in the programming workshops with Gareth.
+I found this quite challenging since it was C++ which is a language I'm not very confident with.
+To improve on this I will spend a few hours per week practicing C++ on codewars.com .

 ## Week 3 - Beginning 11th February
+This week we continued working on the C++ optimisations in the workshop, this was still quite challenging for me and needed help from my peers to understand what to do.
+I also had some trouble working on the team game this week, I needed to implement an X-ray feauture to the game.
+This took me some time to figure out and was the biggest challenge of this week.

 ## Week 4 - Beginning 18th February
+This week I wanted to impprove the X-ray feature that I created last week.
+This was just as hard as it was to implement the original version of the X-ray.
+I came accross a lot of problems that I struggled to fix, I had to search online for help to fix some of these problems.
+Eventually I got the X-ray to work how I wanted it to.
+I am not sure what steps I can take to improve this and avoid running into these kind of problems in the future, other than by just practice with Unreal.

 ## Week 5 - Beginning 25th February
+During this week I continued to work on the team game for the majority of the week.
+At this time the my main priority was improving the team game, probably becasue I had no deadlines coming up anytime soon.
+The main tasks I had for the game this week were adding aiming and health pick ups.

 ## Week 6 - Beginning 4th March

 ## Week 7 - Beginning 11th March

 ## Week 8 - Beginning 18th March

 ## Week 9 - Beginning 25th March

 ## Week 10 - Beginning 1st April

 ## Week 11 - Beginning 8th April

 ## Week 12 - Beginning 29th April